———————————————

 The priest is not there.
 His assistant Silana listens to me most compassionately.
 She's always been kind to me, but she doesn't have any special knowledge about memory recovery.
 So I'll have to come back another time.
 All I can do today is to pray to Dibella.

 I remember only now I ought to go and say hello to Hadvar.
-Reluctant to enter the fortress again, I ask one of the soldiers and her says Hadvar is out on patrol.
+Reluctant to enter the fortress again, I ask one of the soldiers and he says Hadvar is out on patrol.

-Then me and my followers take a stroll to the southwestern suburb.
+Then me and my followers take a stroll in the southwestern suburb.
 Astonishingly, we meet Jarl Elisif who is getting some fresh air accompanied by Legate Rikke.
 I'm too absent-minded to really pay attention.
-I have my grandmother's house in my mind's eye, and the dog (the cutest dog ever!), and the two of us standing in front of a mirror, but I can't remember the grandmother herself.
+I have my grandmother's house in my mind's eye, and the dog (the cutest dog ever!), and the two of us standing in front of a mirror, me a child barely taller than him, but I can't remember the grandmother herself.

 It's past 9 in the evening already.
 The girls and I walk back to our house unhurriedly and go to sleep.
 This has been a strange day.